Charleville, Queensland: Education

-Charleville State High School is a government secondary (7-12) school for boys and girls on the corner of Partridge & Hunter Streets (26.3974°S 146.2574°E).
+Charleville State High School is a government secondary (7–12) school for boys and girls on the corner of Partridge and Hunter Streets (26.3974°S 146.2574°E).
 It was established in 1961, replacing the Secondary Department at Charleville State School.
 In 2018, the school had an enrolment of 246 students (including students from Augathella, Morven and Wyandra) with 36 teachers (34 full-time equivalent) and 21 non-teaching staff (16 full-time equivalent).
-It includes a special education program (certified through the National Disability Insurance Scheme).
+It includes a special education program.

-Charleville School of Distance Education is a government primary and secondary (Early Childhood-10) school for boys and girls at Parry Street (26.3950°S 146.2586°E).
+Charleville School of Distance Education is a government primary and secondary (Early Childhood to Year 10) school for boys and girls at Parry Street (26.3950°S 146.2586°E).
 In 2018, the school had an enrolment of 200 students with 25 teachers (24 full-time equivalent) and 12 non-teaching staff (10 full-time equivalent).
 It is a School of the Air, providing distance education by a combination of postal services, telephone and Internet to children who are unable to attend a regular school due to their remote location.
+It includes a special education program.

 Facilities

 Charleville has a range of facilities for the community including a swimming pool, bowling green, speedway, racing course, and the Gowrie sporting oval.

-There is a public library on Alfred Street run by the Murweh Shire Council with a high-speed Internet connection (through the National Broadband Network).
+Charleville public library is at 94 Alfred Street and is operated by the Murweh Shire Council.

 The Charleville branch of the Queensland Country Women's Association has its rooms at 145 Alfred Street.

 The Charleville Golf Course has eighteen sand greens and a licensed clubhouse in May Street.

 The Charleville Bowls Club has two rinks and a licensed clubhouse in Epacris Street.